 Federally Qualified Health Centers (FQHCs) are an essential part of the nation’s health care safety net.
-FQHCs are deeply embedded in the vulnerable communities.
-The deep knowledge of the community and patient population provides them a unique advantage in the world of value-based care.
+FQHCs are deeply embedded in vulnerable communities.
+The deep knowledge of the community and patient population provides them with a unique advantage in the world of value-based care.

 Here is a list of 5 technology capabilities that can help FQHCs make their mark in alternate payment models –

 To succeed in the value-based world, FQHCs must take a data-driven approach that provides them full visibility into their patients’ holistic data irrespective of where they are getting care.
 The universal patient record is a single complete record that combines data from a variety of sources throughout the healthcare system.
 On this foundation, they can start building new capabilities such as chronic disease management that can greatly improve the health of their communities.

 The record contains a longitudinal view that captures the complete history and story of the patient and enables your providers to act upon that information.
 Access to universal patient records is particularly important for patients with chronic conditions.
 With a comprehensive longitudinal view of the patient’s journey, the FQHC providers can quickly access important clinical data to help manage chronic conditions and easily schedule follow-up appointments to address any potential gaps in care.